USEPA/GLharmonizeR/README.md

 install.packages("devtools")
 ```

-This package can be installed directly from the Github source code as follows:
+The GLharmonizeR package can be installed directly from the Github source code as follows:

 ``` r
 devtools::install_github("USEPA/GLharmonizeR")